 When does a new week start with my meal swipes?

 When you're at the dining room, you may notice that your meals seem to count down to zero.
 Don't worry, this is normal!!
-For Traditional Meal Plan purposes, the new week starts Tuesday morning.
-Your meals will reset Monday night when the nightly process runs.
+For On Campus Meal Plan purposes, the new week starts Monday morning.
+Your meals will reset Sunday night when the nightly process runs.
 Meals not consumed each week are forfeited.

 Do Bear Plans or Dining Dollars carry over to next semester?